ghiscoding/slickgrid-react/README.md

 [slickgrid-react on NPM](https://www.npmjs.com/package/slickgrid-react)

 ### Live Demo page
 `Slickgrid-React` works with all `Bootstrap` versions, you can see a demo of each one below.
-There are also extra styling themes for not just Bootstrap but also Material & Salesforce which are also available.
+It also with any other framework like Material or Bulma and there are also extra styling themes for not just Bootstrap but also Material & Salesforce which are also available.
 You can also use different SVG icons, you may want to look at the [Docs - SVG Icons](https://ghiscoding.gitbook.io/slickgrid-react/styling/svg-icons)
 - [Bootstrap 5 demo](https://ghiscoding.github.io/slickgrid-react) / [examples repo](https://github.com/ghiscoding/slickgrid-react-demos/tree/main/bootstrap5-i18n-demo)

 #### Working Demos